-Quiet hours are established to assist in creating a positive academic atmosphere in the residence hall during the evening hours.
-Because study and proper sleep are essential for success, quiet hours are a necessary part of community life.
-This policy also encourages a sense of community responsibility in being considerate of one another's needs.
-Quiet hours are scheduled 11:00 p.m. to 7:00 a.m.
-Sunday through Thursday and 1:00 a.m. to 8:00 a.m.
-Friday and Saturday.
-Floors with extended quiet hours run from 9:00 p.m. - 8:00 a.m.
-Sunday through Thursday and 11:00 p.m. - 9:00 a.m.
-Friday and Saturday.
+Sunday-Thursday: 11:00 PM to 7:00 AM (9:00 PM to 8:00 AM on floors with extended quiet hours)

+Friday & Saturday 1:00 AM to 8:00 AM (11:00 PM to 9:00 AM on floors with extended quiet hours)

 Courtesy hours are in effect 24 hours a day, 7 days a week in all residences, during which time students are to be considerate of the needs of their neighbors and fellow students upon request.
 Responsibility for quiet hours is shared.
 All residents are responsible for their own reasonable conduct and for letting others know when they are infringing on the right to a quiet living environment.
 In persistent cases, do not hesitate to seek help from your own CA, the CA on duty, or Safety and Security.
 Extended quiet hours will be in place during final exam week.
 Loud disturbances of any kind will not be tolerated during quiet hours.
-Large speakers, musical equipment, subwoofers, bass, etc. in student rooms deemed to be a continued noise issue in the residence halls may be removed by Residential Life and Housing.
+Large speakers, musical equipment, subwoofers, bass, etc. in student rooms deemed to be a continued noise issue in the residence halls may be removed by Safety and Security or Residential Life and Housing.